DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 we will see over the course of the book, many of these initial ideas had to be altered according to the demands of today’s creative professionals.

+![The staff restaurant on the top floor as photographed during one of Urban Resort’s exploratory visits to the building in 2007.](media/file7.png)

 Setting up creative spaces, formerly done by squatters, has now become serious business for more mainstream property developers as well.
 This